AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 * **Legacy mode** - for details on the folder structure and local validation for dispatcher configuration legacy mode, see [Validating and Debugging using Dispatcher Tools (Legacy)](/help/implementing/dispatcher/validation-debug-legacy.md)

-## Learn how to Migrate from Legacy Dispatcher Configurations to the more Flexible Mode {#learn-how-migrate-from-legacy-dispatcher-configurations-to-the-more-flexible-mode}

 For more information on how to migrate from the legacy configuration model to the more flexible one, provided with AEM archetype 28 onwards, see [this documentation](/help/implementing/dispatcher/validation-debug.md#migrating).

 ## Supported Apache Modules {#supported-directives}